Skip to content

 The foundation of any high-performing RAG system is its data.
 Simply put, the quality of your output is directly tied to the quality of your input.
 The effectiveness of RAG heavily depends on the relevance and cleanliness of the information it can access.
 Before you even think about models and infrastructure, you need to get your data in order.
 This means cleaning your documents, removing irrelevant information, and ensuring a consistent format.
 You’ll also need a smart data chunking strategy to break down large documents into digestible pieces that the model can effectively search and use.
 Taking the time to curate a high-quality knowledge base is the single most important step you can take for RAG success.

-Test and validate your system continuously
+Continuously test and validate your system

 Once your system is up and running, the work isn’t over.
 Testing and validation should be a continuous part of your workflow, not a one-time event before launch.
 RAG pipelines introduce latency at several points, from retrieving vectors to generating the final response, so you need to constantly monitor for performance bottlenecks.
 Create a comprehensive evaluation framework to measure key metrics like response accuracy, retrieval relevance, and speed.
 It’s also a great idea to build a "golden dataset" of test queries with ideal answers.
 You can run this dataset against your system regularly to benchmark performance and catch any regressions after you make changes.